-:

-Japanese flying squid

-Todarodes pacificus Sustainability

-East China Sea, Midwater trawl FIP not rated \checkmark
+Sustainability not rated

-Yellow Sea, Sea of

-Japan and NW
+Yellow Sea, Sea of Japan and NW Pacific Ocean Fishery countries:

-Pacific Ocean

-Fishery countries:

 China

 - There is no information on the impact of this fishery on endangered, threatened and protected (ETP) species. - Information on bycatch is not available for this fishery. - The midwater trawl fishery is unlikely to have a significant impact on the sea bed, however, the combined impacts from the multi-gear fishery are unknown.